ARTICLES

 The Butterfly Bush - A Favorite Nectar Source for Butterflies

-Characteristics Of the Butterfly Bush (Buddleia Davidii)
+Characteristics of the Butterfly Bush Also Called Buddleia Davidii

-Butterflies are the main type of insects that are heavily attracted to a plant that hence, has been named after them.
-Buddleia Davidii is grown for its long and spectacular panicles of vibrant blooms.
-Even when the bushes are not in flower, they are still appealing due to their spring and summer blooms and their naturally pleasing shape and evergreen leaves.
-In colder regions, it grows more like a perennial, dying back to the root crown each winter and reappearing in spring.
+Even when the bushes are not in flower, they are still appealing due to their spring and summer blooms, their naturally pleasing shapes, and their evergreen leaves.
+In colder regions, the plant grows more like a perennial, dying back to the root crown each winter and reappearing in spring.
+The flowers grow in dense, conical panicles or clusters and come in a variety of colors including purple, pink, white, yellow, and orange.
+They are, also, very fragrant and attract butterflies, moths, hummingbirds, and other pollinators.

 Butterfly bushes are available to suit many different gardening preferences.
 Some butterfly plants can grow up to 12 feet tall, while others are relatively small.
-If you're a gardener that loves enhancing outdoor spaces by filling them up with appealing plants, the butterfly bush is a great option.
+If you're a gardener who loves enhancing outdoor spaces by filling them up with appealing plants, the butterfly bush is a great option.
 Now comes one of the most important components — how do you care for and grow a butterfly plant?

 How to Appropriately Care for a Butterfly Plant?

 It is not surprising that these plants are so popular given their aesthetic appeal, ease of maintenance, and ease of growth.
 These resilient bushes are relatively unaffected by even powerful storms.
 They flourish in challenging conditions, such as polluted metropolitan areas.
 They can withstand stress, drought, and insect pests.

 The butterfly bush thrives in full sun, ordinary soil with medium rainfall, and well-drained soil.
-If you decide to plant more than one, give them a good distance — five to six feet so they can fully thrive and survive.

-The butterfly bush needs full sun (at least six hours every day) and will become weedy and sparse if cultivated in shaded situations.
-This plant prefers slightly acidic to neutral soil but will grow in any normal, well-drained soil that receives an average amount of precipitation.
+It, essentially, needs at least six hours of sun every day and will become weedy and sparse if cultivated in shaded situations.
+This plant, also, prefers slightly acidic to neutral soil but will, likewise, grow in any normal, well-drained soil that receives an average amount of precipitation.
+If you decide to plant more than one, give them a good distance — five to six feet so they can fully survive and thrive.

 Five of the Most Beautiful Butterfly Bushes